Coronovirus Devalues the Existence of the Elder Population Claims Ageless Chic Magazine

-)-- Amid a coronavirus outbreak in the United States and across the world, Covid-19 does appear to affect seniors worse than younger generations as a whole.
-Preliminary data suggest people who are in there 60’s and older might be more susceptible to Covid-19.
+Amid a coronavirus outbreak in the United States and across the world, Covid-19 does appear to affect seniors worse than younger generations as a whole.
 There is no question that our bodies do change over time.
 All the more reason to take very good care of ourselves as we age.
+Senior citizens having to worry about preventing Covid-19 isn’t the only thing on their minds since younger generations have begun to discriminate, demean and persecute the mature population.

 However, senior citizens having to fight off or fortify their bodies from contracting Covid-19 isn’t the only thing they are having to worry about.
 As each day goes by and more senior lives are claimed by the Covid-19 virus, as the media reports, younger generations have begun to discriminate, demean and persecute our mature population, confusing age with doom.